lorenzodb1/scheduling-solver/README.md

 ## Notes for Video
 - include "Rational Reconstruction": comparison of making a schedule in google calendar vs doing it in our language
+- show off cool features:
+    - variables
+    - for loops
+    - variable scoping within for loops,
+    - several layer deep nesting of FOR loops
+    - ability to add on optional extras to SCHEDULE in any order
+    - several ways to setup complex calendars, can use multiple ON statements in given schedule call,
+        - Can specify multiple ranges on SCHEDULE, ex: `SCHEDULE dinner AT 5pm ON EVERY Sunday AND Monday UNTIL December 1st ON Tuesday UNTIL December 4th`
+        - Can use FOR loops to generate multiple SCHEDULE statements